 Many military spouses – and even some service members – have started a business or side job in today’s gig economy.
-Being your own employer means responsibility for additional taxes and tax reporting.
+And being your own employer means you are responsible for additional taxes and tax reporting.

 Free MilTax Services

-MilTax’s tax preparation and e-filing software is available mid-January through mid-October.
-And MilTax consultants are available year-round to help with tax questions.
+MilTax’s tax preparation and e-filing software is available from mid-January through mid-October.
+And MilTax consultants are available year-round to help with your tax questions.

 Schedule C and tax filing

-In most cases, self-employment income and expenses are reported on Schedule C. The net profit, after expenses, of Schedule C income is then reported on your federal tax return.
-It is the responsibility of the taxpayer to track all sources of income, even if the source does not report it to you or to the IRS.
+In most cases, self-employment income and expenses are reported on a Schedule C. The net profit, after expenses, of Schedule C income is then reported on your federal tax return.
+It is the responsibility of the taxpayer to keep track of all their sources of income, even if the source does not report it to you or to the IRS.

 In addition to regular income taxes on your profits, you’ll also be subject to the self-employment tax.
-The self-employment tax is the Social Security and Medicare tax paid by those who are not employed by someone else.
+This is the Social Security and Medicare tax paid by those who are not employed by someone else.
 Anyone who has total self-employment income in excess of $400 per year is required to file a Schedule SE and pay self-employment taxes.